Ebazhanov/linkedin-skill-assessments-quizzes/android/android-quiz.md

     LinearLayoutManager
 ```

 #### Q6.
-The Android system kills process when it needs to free up memory.
+The Android system kills the process when it needs to free up memory.
 The likelihood of the system killing a given process depends on the state of the process and the activity at the time.
-With combination of process and activity state is most likely to be killed?
+With a combination of process and activity state is most likely to be killed?

 - [x] Process:In the background;Activity:Is stopped
 - [ ] Process:In the background;Activity:Is paused